paudel243/SIMD612Proj/README.md

 | 30    |          3.2816  |          213.71  |          880.373 |                         0.6164  |                         65.845  |                         277.124 |                         0.8725  |                         62.9495 |                         439.704 |                          0.9955  |                          73.2601 |                          311.038 |
 | avg   |          3.31408 |          215.367 |          859.098 |                         0.60664 |                         70.8686 |                         266.188 |                         0.50024 |                         67.3389 |                         259.609 |                          1.00521 |                          77.5846 |                          297.835 |

-On 2^20 input x86 was 3.43 times faster than C / XMM was 3.69 times faster / YMM 4.70 times faster
+On 2<sup>20</sup> input x86 was 3.3 times faster than C / XMM was 5.46 times faster / YMM 6.62 times faster
-On 2^26 input x86 was 2.45 times faster than C / XMM was 3.40 times faster / YMM 4.04 times faster
+On 2<sup>26</sup> input x86 was 2.77 times faster than C / XMM was 3.04 times faster / YMM 3.2 times faster
-On 2^28 input x86 was 2.42 times faster than C / XMM was 3.49 times faster / YMM 4.14 times faster
+On 2<sup>28</sup>input x86 was 2.88 times faster than C / XMM was 3.23 times faster / YMM 3.31 times faster

-Why it's faster:
+For the x86-64 assembly language kernel, this is able to outpace the C kernel due to requiring less instruction in its process.
+We can extract the assembly code for [C Kernel](./CVersionStencil_Disassemble.asm) through the use of the visual studio disassembler.
+Comparing this to the [base assembly](./SIMD1DStencil/asmbase.asm) function, we observe that the C function has 60 lines of instruction in contrast to assembly function's 31 lines.
+Given these also utilize loops the disparity of the number of instructions between these two expound as we introduce more to data to the vector.

-SSE and AVX were able to operate on vectors which allows for multiple operations to happen in parallel unlike the base C and to a lesser degree the base assemebly kernel that handles one value at a time.
-The XMM registers utilizes 128 bits of is registers while YMM makes use of 256 bits registers so AVX can process twice as much data per instruction as SSE. x86 is faster than C due to assembly making use of efficient instructions for the dataflow compared to C.
+For the SIMD Kernels, SSE and AVX were able to operate on vectors which allows for multiple operations to happen in parallel unlike the base C and to a lesser degree the base assemebly kernel that handles one value at a time.
+There are a total 16 XMM registers utilizing 128 bits and 16 YMM registers utilizing 256 bits.
+In this given scenario we're utlizing 64 bit integers we can generate two parallel stencils for the XMM registers and four parallel stencils for the YMM registers.

 ## Screenshots of Program Outputs
 The correctness check is based on a sequence 1,2,34,5,6,7,8...N integers which produces the sequence "28,35...(28+(N-7)x7)"